taphost/c64/KERNAL.md

 ## Overview

 The KERNAL is the C64's operating system ROM ($E000-$FFFF) providing low-level I/O, memory management, and system services.
 Access via `SYS <address>` from BASIC or `JSR <address>` from machine language.
+This reference summarizes the Commodore 64 Programmer's Reference Guide (KERNAL chapters/appendices) and Mapping the Commodore 64 (especially Chapter 7) so both canonical etexts are represented.

 **Key features:**
 - Device-independent I/O (tape, disk, screen, keyboard)